ResetXPDR/MSFS_AutoFPS/README.md

 - Leave your relevant MSFS graphics settings set as you normally would without this app,
 - Start the app before you load your flight,
 - Leave Use Expert Settings unchecked,
-- Pick what type of flight you are doing via the radio buttons ie. either VFR (GA aircraft) or IFR (airliners),
+- Pick what type of flight you are doing via the drop down list ie. either VFR (GA aircraft) or IFR (airliners),
 - If using an FPS cap, enter that as your target FPS otherwise enter a target FPS your system can usually easily achieve or click on auto target FPS for the app to pick it for you,
 - Click back on MSFS and wait until any FPS settle or TLOD seek events have finished (60 seconds max), then
 - Go fly!